 – transmit the DSC distress alert relay;

 – prepare for the subsequent distress traffic by tuning the transmitter and the radiotelephony receiver to the distress traffic channel in the same band, i.e. 2 182 kHz on MF and channel 16 on VHF, while waiting for the DSC distress acknowledgement.

+When the function of distress alert relay call by DSC is not implemented such as DSC class D or class E, distress alert relay should be transmitted to the appropriate coast station or rescue coordination centre using radiotelephony in accordance with the provisions of RR No. 32.19E when the DSC distress alert is not acknowledged by a coast station or another ship station within 5 minutes.

-1.5 Acknowledgement of a digital selective calling distress alert relay received from a coast station
+A3-1.5 Acknowledgement of a digital selective calling distress alert relay received from a coast station

-Coast stations, after having received and acknowledged a DSC distress alert, may if necessary, retransmit the information received as a DSC distress alert relay, addressed to all ships (VHF only), all ships in a specific geographical area (MF/HF only), or a specific ship.
+Coast stations or rescue coordination centre, after having received and acknowledged a DSC distress alert, may if necessary, retransmit the information received as a DSC distress alert relay, addressed to all ships (VHF only), all ships in a specific geographical area (MF/HF only), or a specific ship.

 Ships receiving a distress alert relay transmitted by a coast station shall not use DSC to acknowledge the call, but should acknowledge the receipt of the call by radiotelephony on the distress traffic channel in the same band in which the relay call was received, i.e. 2 182 kHz on MF, channel 16 on VHF.